coronel08/flashcard_quiz/README.md

     * [ ] Setup React frontend
     * [ ] Setup flashcards
     * [ ] Convert from class to functions.
+* [x] Double check API and figure out how to get prompts/questions.
+Serializers.py had a typo in questions.
+* [x] Fix api, not showing question/prompt
 * [ ] Add tokens and authorization and other things to api.
+    * [ ] sessions and user score tracking
 * [ ] Dockerize database and django